Skip to main content

 Bihar — Low Cutoff, Growing Quality

-Bihar has 8+ private medical colleges with some of India's lowest management quota cutoffs — Katihar Medical College and Mata Gujri Memorial Medical College regularly admit students with scores of 200–300.
+Bihar has 8+ private medical colleges with some of India's lowest management quota cutoffs — for anyone searching for a low NEET score private medical college in India, this is usually the first state to check.
+Katihar Medical College and Mata Gujri Memorial Medical College regularly admit students with scores of 200–300.
 Tuition runs ₹9.6–16L/year (approx ₹14–21L first-year budget with hostel/mess/other charges); the lower band is among India's most affordable for private MBBS.
 Quality is improving but varies — verify hospital bed count before committing.

 Rajasthan — Government + Private Options